Museum Association |

 Katherine Kerr Kubatzky, Blue Avocado December 5, 2022

 It is tempting to get into false thinking that nothing bad can happen to your organization.
 Doing so leaves you unprepared to communicate in a crisis.
 Every nonprofit has the same probability of experiencing situations, such as accidents or disasters, that can evolve into crises without proper planning.
 The Solution: First assess the risks that your nonprofit faces.
 Then, using the six steps in this article, develop a crisis communications plan and train key roles in your nonprofit on their role and responsibility.
-With a plan and training in place, your nonprofit can withstand the worst and continue fulfilling its missio
+With a plan and training in place, your nonprofit can withstand the worst and continue fulfilling its mission.

 “Together We Are Strong”: Emergency Associations for the Protection of Germany's Cultural Heritage